ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 The majority of the users of ``Lift`` do not depend on ``QuasiQuoter``, and they would suffer from unnecessary version bumps if the two interfaces were packaged together.
 The `PVP <https://pvp.haskell.org/>`_ dictates that if any interface in a package changes in a breaking way, then the entire package needs to bump its major version.

-By keeping them apart, users can benefit from their independently versioned.
-A user could pick and choose which versions they depend on from each package.
+Independently versioning these packages allows a user to pick and choose the version of each package.
 This allows us to minimise the breakage from backwards- and/or forwards-compatible changes.

 We also be sceptical of a ``template-haskell-stable`` package because stability is not an essential property of an interface.